The 20 Best Reggae Songs of All Time

 18. “Many Rivers To Cross” by Jimmy Cliff

-There are reggae songs for all occasions; for those times when you fall in love, are enjoying your vacation, want to start a revolution to protest the injustice, and this one is suited for saying goodbye to your loved one that one last time.
+There are reggae songs for all occasions; for those times when you fall in love, are enjoying your vacation, and want to start a revolution to protest injustice, and this one is suited for saying goodbye to your loved one that one last time.
 But despite the sad lyrics and melancholic melody the song still fills your soul with warmth; the way only a truly great song can.

 19. “Sound of the Sea” by Stick Figure

-For more early 2000s reggae music with a Californian twist we turn to Stick Figure.
+For more early 2000s reggae music with a Californian twist, we turn to Stick Figure.
 If you want to relax and reminisce about your childhood on the golden coast you cannot find a better soundtrack than “Sound of the Sea”.

 20. “Bam Bam” by Sister Nancy